Skip to content

 The simplest template that works

 Pick one primary museum anchor, then add one garden loop and one tea/café break.
 That’s a full day in Taipei—balanced and low-stress.
+The order barely matters because everything is so close; just save the teahouse for last so you finish on a calm note.

 • South Gate photo stop (quick, outdoor)